KubeRocketCI/docs/docs/user-guide/add-autotest.md

 Specify the autotest language and versioning properties:

 * **Code Language** – defines the code language with its supported frameworks.
 For autotests, **Other** is often used to extend the default code languages when using the Clone/Import strategy.
 * **Language version/framework** – defines the specific framework or language version of the autotest.
 The field depends on the selected code language.
 Specify Java 17, Java 21, or Java 25 to be used.
-Java 8 and 11 have been deprecated starting from KubeRocketCI version 3.12.
 * **Build Tool** – allows you to choose the build tool to use.
 For autotests, Gradle and Maven are available.
 * **Autotest report framework** – all autotest reports are created in the Allure framework by default.

 * **Codebase versioning type** – defines how the autotest tag will be changed once the new image version is built.
 There are two versioning types:
   * **default**: Using the `default` versioning type, to specify the version of the current artifacts, images, and tags in the Version Control System, a developer should navigate to the corresponding file and change the version **manually**.
   * **semver**: Using the `semver` versioning type, a developer indicates the version number from which all artifacts will be versioned and, as a result, **automatically** registered in the corresponding file (e.g. pom.xml).
 When selecting the `semver` versioning type, extra fields will appear; type the version number from which you want the artifacts to be versioned.
+This versioning type is recommended and selected by default.

   :::note
-    The **Start Version From** field should be filled out in compliance with the semantic versioning rules, e.g. 1.2.3 or 10.10.10.
+    The **Start Version From** field should be filled out in compliance with the semantic versioning rules, e.g. 1.2.3 or 10.10.10 (0.1.0 by default).
+The **Suffix** field is also mandatory and has the **SNAPSHOT** value by default.
 Please refer to the [Semantic Versioning](https://semver.org/) page for details.
   :::

 * **Specify the pattern to validate a commit message** – the regular expression used to indicate the pattern that is followed on the project to validate a commit message in the code review pipeline.
 An example of the pattern: `^[PROJECT_NAME-d{4}]:.*$`.